LieBtrau/MegawattKS_Radio_Design_101/README.md

 This is my initial design of a Common Base Class A RF amplifier and the associated DC operating point.
 I chose this operating point as it seemed to give decent gain with the input voltage of 5V.
 There is some margin on the table, as I could lower the emitter resistor and operate closer to an emitter current of 5 mA, if needed.
 But for now, this was a good starting point.

+A couple of notes.
+First, I am using component values that I have on hand, not the ideal simulation values.
+Second, I have combined the image filter and matching network inductor into a single inductor, for the purposes of measuring the S21 through a VNA.
+When this is finally hooked up into the receiver circuit, I will have to adjust this inductor to account for the fact that the input to the mixer stage is 1.5K Ohms.

 ![amp_pic](https://github.com/user-attachments/assets/c6208826-0576-438f-9626-4b769f2b1177)

 Here is the predicted RF performance.
 My 3dB bandwidth is looking to be about 12 MHz and both S11 and S22 are less than <-10dB at 98 MHz.